 This is a zero-hour required course in which you enroll during your doctoral internship in counseling psychology.
 No Ph.D. student in Counseling Psychology may graduate without successfully completing a one-year full-time internship (or two-year half-time internship, if matched to such a site).
 Your internship is a full-time experience which lasts a total of one calendar year.
 It is completed at a facility approved by the counseling psychology faculty at Auburn University as offering appropriate doctoral training in the delivery of professional services in counseling psychology.

 The requirement of this course is that you satisfactorily complete all requirements and duties you are assigned by staff/faculty at your internship site.
 The Counseling Psychology Program will receive reports of your performance from your on-site supervisor(s) and/or the Director of Internship Training at your site.
-You may be asked to help facilitate the communication between the program and your training site and you must respond to program emails related to your performance at your internship site to receive a grade of satisfactory/A. You must successfully complete all assignments made by staff/faculty at your internship site and you must meet all standards set by them.
+You may be asked to help facilitate the communication between the program and your training site and you must respond to program emails related to your performance at your internship site to receive a grade of satisfactory/A. You must successfully complete all assignments made by staff/faculty at your internship site and you must meet all standards set by the site, including ethical and professional conduct standards.
 Grading will be satisfactory (S or A)/unsatisfactory (U or F).
 Your grade will be based on your performance in internship, including clinical skills and professional behavior, as well as on your response to any reasonable requests made of you by your academic program regarding the internship.
 It is the instructor of the course, not your internship site, which bears final responsibility for the assignment of your grade.

 You are also required to complete all assignments listed in Tevera under the Counseling Psychology Internship course that is listed for your internship year.
 These “assignments” involve documentation of various elements of your internship training experience.
 You are responsible for verifying that all information is accurate and complete prior to submission of these assignments.
 Failure to confirm accurate and complete information may result in an insufficient or inaccurate program record of your training experiences, which can have implications for future verification of your degree (for licensure, etc).